aws-samples/automated-goerli-development-environment/README.md

 Once logged into the EC2 instance, there is Bolierplate Solidity code for a simple Smart-Contract and also node.js code to access the Blockchain, Compile/Deploy the Smart-Contract and access the Smart-Contract using the required transactions.
 Hardhat is already installed with a sample script for testing the smart-contract.

-There will be directory structure created:
+This will be the directory structure created:

 NodeDAPP: Parent Directory
     artifacts: Directory used by compiler

-    Cache:Directory used by compiler
+    cache:Directory used by compiler
     contracts: Solidity code of Smart-Contract
         CountPerAccount.sol
     DemoApps: node.js code for Blockchain and Smart-Contract Access
     test: Script to run some sample test on Smart-Contract using Hardhat

 Run the following command to run the tests on Smart-Contract